xKirtle/SAOSwords/README.md

 This mod is currently adding 10 swords:
 Anneal Blade, Black Iron Great Sword, Dark Repulser, Elucidator, Excalibur, Gram, Ground Gorge, Karakurenai, Lambent Light and Liberator.
 All from SAO series.
-They are not balanced yet and they are dealing 50 damage each.
-Their current recipe is 10 dirt blocks in a Workbench Tile.
+They are not balanced yet and their current recipe is 10 dirt blocks in a Workbench Tile.

 To do:
   -Edit the recipes.